-CEUs will be requested for the state in which the course is held.
+CEUs are generally requested for the state in which the course is held.
 CA, TX, and NY have appoved this course.
 FL CEUs pending.

 - There is pretty much nothing in the world like this course.
 It tells female athletes, “Yes you can.”
 We need to empower women and tell them that it is ok to do the things they love.
 It is OUR job to show them how.
 This course will show you how to do that safely and effectively.

 - I have been doing pediatrics for the past 7 years.. got ready for a change of scenery and decided to get back into orthopedics and women’s health.
 I went to a women’s health course through the APTA and another course and left feeling a little disappointed.
 Everyone really encourage only low impact and overly cautious treatment for women’s health, especially postpartum.
 But in my experience women had taken that advice very hard and still continued to run or do high intensity fitness.
 So this class was a much needed break from that and really gave me back my excitement for women’s health again.
 As a mom of 2, both being C sections, I would have died if my OB or PT told me not to run or CrossFit.
 Luckily my OB was awesome and got me back running 2 weeks post partum (even after c sections) and told me to continue CrossFit while listening to my body.
 I wanted to be like her.
 Not killing the idea of fitness in postpartum mothers or thinking that all I could do was clam shells or bridges for 6-8 weeks.
 My healing was incredibly fast and I have no issues with DRA or SUI.
 If I had gone slow and taken 4-6 months to get back into running or high intensity fitness like most OB’s/PT’s suggest I think I would have lost my mind and my healing would have been so much slower.
 Women are awesome and we should help them do what they want to do… not restrict!
 I loved this common theme in this class.